Oia, SantoriniOctober 27, 2018 in Greece ⋅ ⛅ 21 °C

 Another easy morning with a very delicious breakfast on our terrace.
 This is such a beautiful place to wake up to and we are loving the ease of staying here.
 We had a very relaxing morning lazing in the spa and just chilling out.

-After lunch we decided to catch the bus to Oia to check out the other well known town of Santorini.
-The bus ride was interesting as we were crammed in and stood in the back stairwell for most of the journey.
+After lunch we decided to catch the bus to Oia, the other well known town of Santorini.
+The bus ride was interesting as there appear to be no limit to the number of people you can fit on a bus.
+We were crammed in and actually stood in the back stairwell for most of the journey.

 It was very interesting seeing the contrast between the “tourist” towns and the local areas of Santorini.
-It is very dry here and arid looking and we did wonder how the locals survive as there was very little farming.
-The other thing we were unaware of was that the majority of the towns close down once the tourist season is over.
-As it ends at the end of October we only just scraped in being able to visit Santorini.
-Many restaurants and cafes were running their stock down and the staff were counting down the days.
-The best part about coming this time of year is that there are a lot less crowds and we got to really enjoy the laid back atmosphere.
+It is very dry and arid looking here and we did wonder how the locals survive as there is very little farming.
+The other thing we were unaware of when booking was that the majority of the towns close down once the tourist season is over and I do wonder how many of the locals actually stay on the island.

-We caught the bus home and spent the rest of the day enjoying our down time on our terrace.
+We caught the bus home, not as squashed this time, and spent the rest of the day enjoying our down time on our terrace.
 Another excellent day in Santorini.Read more